Parent Peer Support Volunteers

 - Willingness to commit to volunteering for a period of 12 months or more

-We encourage people from culturally and linguistically diverse backgrounds, Aboriginal people and Torres Straight Islanders to apply.
+We encourage people from culturally and linguistically diverse backgrounds, Aboriginal people and Torres Strait Islanders to apply.

 What do the Parent Peer Volunteers do?